avaneev/a5hash/README.md

 ## Thanks

-Thanks to [Alisa Sireneva](https://github.com/purplesyringa) for discovering an issue with the original `a5hash v1`.
+Thanks to [Alisa Sireneva](https://github.com/purplesyringa) for discovering a potential issue (however, requiring inputs longer than 1000 bytes) with the original `a5hash v1`.
+The issue was fully resolved in `a5hash v5`.

 Thanks to Frank J. T. Wojcik and prior authors for [SMHasher3](https://gitlab.com/fwojcik/smhasher3).